-The compensation committee of our board of directors currently consists of Stephanie K. Mains, Michael P. Cross, David L. Houston, Mark L. Plaumann, Melanie M. Trent and Frank D. Tsuru, and immediately following Mr. Cross' retirement as a director and committee member at this Annual Meeting, will consist of Ms. Mains, Mr. Houston, Mr. Plaumann, Ms. Trent and Mr. Tsuru, assuming these directors are re-elected at this Annual Meeting.
+The compensation committee of our board of directors currently consists of Stephanie K. Mains, David L. Houston, Mark L. Plaumann, Melanie M. Trent and Frank D. Tsuru.
 No member of our compensation committee has ever been an officer or employee of ours.
 None of our executive officers serves, or has served during the past fiscal year, as a member of the board of directors or compensation committee of any other company that has or had one or more executive officers serving as member of our board of directors or compensation committee.